vikramdurai/macaque-lang/README.md

 ## License

 Use of this software is governed by a
-BSD-style license found in the `LICENSE` file
+MIT license found in the `LICENSE` file